-Biodynamic Land Trust Board Members
+Biodynamic Land Trust Board of Directors

-Rachel Harries, Director
+Rachel Harries, Director (Chair)

 As previous producer skills manager at the Soil Association, Rachel Harries trained over 75 new organic producers for the Future Growers scheme, and managed the training for the Innovative Farmers programme.
 Rachel is a co-founder of Access to Land EU including with the Soil Association Land Trust.
 As the Soil Association’s Community Supported Agriculture co-ordinator, she co-founded a national network to promote community supported agriculture, CSA Network UK, establishing governance, accounting and membership procedures.
 Rachel was on the council of Sustain: the alliance for better food and farming.
 A communications and marketing professional and activist, Rachel has worked on social and environmental justice issues for over 20 years, from rural issues to global trade, and from local food to livelihoods and land rights.